Pentagon No. 2 to step down after four years in top defense jobs

 It was unclear who might replace Carter, although several names surfaced late Thursday as possible successors: Navy Secretary Ray Mabus, former Air Force Secretary Michael Donley and the Pentagon's former policy chief, Michele Flournoy.

-As deputy defense secretary over the past two years, Carter helped ensure a smooth hand-off from then Defense Secretary Leon Panetta to Hagel.
+As deputy defense secretary over the past two years, Carter, who has a doctorate in theoretical physics from Oxford University, helped ensure a smooth hand-off from then Defense Secretary Leon Panetta to Hagel.

 "He possesses an unparalleled knowledge of every facet of America's defense enterprise, having worked directly and indirectly for eleven secretaries of defense over the course of his storied career," Hagel said in a statement.